rotationalio/rotational.io/content/en/blog/2024-02-01-how-to-plan-and-scope-llm-projects.md

 # 5 Steps to LLM Project Success

-The popularity of ChatGPT has brought Large Language Models (LLMs) to the forefront, and many companies we're speaking are interested in costing out an initial project.
-The questions we hear are to the effect of:
+The popularity of ChatGPT has brought Large Language Models (LLMs) to the forefront, and many companies we're speaking with are interested in costing out an initial project.
+Many questions we hear are to the effect of:
 *Is this something that will take us 3 months, or 1 year?
 Will this cost under $50k?
 Is that even the right magnitude?*

 Every company is unique, and our team has seen a lot of extremely innovative pitches for pilot projects.
 We've even been lucky enough to implement some of them!
 Over time, we've noticed a few common themes in the scoping and planning of the projects that ultimately realize success.
 These are: